Motocross Madness (1998 video game): Gameplay

 The game is known for its realism, including terrain, audio, and "bone-chilling" motorcycle wrecks.
 If the player is in Stunt mode and goes out of bounds after climbing a large cliff, an "invisible slingshot" will cause the player and the bike fly across the map while a funny sound plays until both objects hit the ground.
 The "invisible slingshot" effect was also used in the game ATV Offroad Fury, also created by Rainbow Studios.

 Development

 The game went gold on July 24, 1998.

 Reception

 The game received favorable reviews according to the review aggregation website GameRankings.

 Sales

 The game sold 35,922 units during 1998.
 These sales accounted for $1.54 million in revenue that year.

 Awards

 The game won Computer Games Strategy Plus' 1998 "Racing Game of the Year" award.
 The staff hailed it as "perhaps the best motorcycle racing game of all time."
 PC Gamer US also named it the best racing game of 1998.
-The game was a finalist for the Academy of Interactive Arts & Sciences' 1998 "Sports Game of the Year" and "Outstanding Achievement in Software Engineering" awards, both of which went to FIFA 99 and Metal Gear Solid, respectively; and for GameSpot's 1998 "Driving Game of the Year" award, which ultimately went to Need for Speed III: Hot Pursuit.
+During the 2nd Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences named Motocross Madness as a finalist for "PC Sports Game of the Year" and "Outstanding Achievement in Software Engineering", both of which were ultimately awarded to FIFA 99 and The Legend of Zelda: Ocarina of Time, respectively.
+It also received a nomination for GameSpot's 1998 "Driving Game of the Year" award, which ultimately went to Need for Speed III: Hot Pursuit.